Dir En Grey: 2014–2021: Arche and The Insulated World

-Their 31st single, "Ochita Koto no Aru Sora" was released digitally on August 3rd 2020.
+Their 31st single, "Ochita Koto no Aru Sora" was released digitally on August 3, 2020.

-On April 28th 2021, they released their 32nd single, "Oboro".
+On April 28, 2021, they released their 32nd single, "Oboro".

 2022–present: Phalaris

-Their 11th studio album, Phalaris, was released on June 15th 2022.
+Their 11th studio album, Phalaris, was released on June 15, 2022.
+For the 25th anniversary of their singles "Akuro no Oka", "Yurameki", and "-Zan-", the single "19990120" was released on January 17, 2024.
+On April 24, 2024, the band released their thirty-fourth single "The Devil In Me".

 Musical style and influences

 Dir En Grey has been categorized in many genres such as extreme metal, alternative, experimental, avant-garde and various others.
 Dir En Grey's format has been subject to change throughout their career, initially being a rather experimental form of alternative rock.
 Some tracks of their debut album Gauze also demonstrated a distinct pop appeal, which was largely dropped in favor of a more progressive sound on the following albums, Macabre and Kisou.
 While up to that point some songs had already been more fast-paced, raw and aggressive than others, the band's music took a decisive turn with the release of the EP Six Ugly, from then on sporting more metal influences in general.
 Dir En Grey's style gravitated towards riffs and song structures more along the lines of contemporary North American fusion genres, such as nu metal and metalcore, until 2007's The Marrow of a Bone.
 In a review of their sixth full-length album, The Marrow of a Bone, AllMusic's Thom Jurek comments on their evolution and diversity, saying:

 Since the release of their album Uroboros in 2008, Dir En Grey have been repeatedly described as progressive metal.
 Uroboros and their 2011 album Dum Spiro Spero represent a particular musical departure from previous albums, with critics noting that their sound on these albums bears almost nothing in common to their earliest work.
 With Uroboros, and particularly on Dum Spiro Spero, the band have moved away from their alternative rock roots towards a heavier metal sound.
 These albums feature complex song structures and guitarwork, longer track lengths, and a broader variety of particularly western influences, such as death metal, deathcore and groove metal.